Article I. Name

 Section 1.
 Composition

-The Executive Committee of shall be composed of the following members: the elected officers of the Party and one At-Large member, elected at the County Convention.
+The Executive Committee of shall be composed of the elected officers of the Party and one At-Large member, elected at the County Convention.

 Section 3.
 Election